Members of the Student Affairs staff are here to assist and support you through your years at UMass Dartmouth.

 Administrative Assistant II

 Karen joined the Student Affairs Staff in 2017.
-She provides clerical and administrative support for Cynthia Cummings, the Assistant Vice Chancellor for Student Affairs and Catherine Cocks, the Interim Director of Student Care and Advocacy.
+She provides clerical and administrative support for Cathy Cocks, the Associate Vice Chancellor/Dean of Student Affairs, Beth-Anne Guthrie, the Director of Student Care and Advocacy and Shelly Metivier Scott, Director of New Student and Family Programs.

 Karen is a proud alumni from the Class of 1990, wife of Tony Pimentel, another proud alumni from the Class of 1990 and mother of Jarod and Emma.
 Karen is thrilled to have returned back to the University after years of professional experience to support the Orientation program and Student Affairs Office.
 Orientation holds a special place in Karen's college experience, it's where she met Tony.